OWASP/samm/v2.0/beta/core/implementation/i-secure-build.md

 ## Maturity 2
 ### Benefit
+A fully automated build system allows easy integration of automated security checks at all stages of the build process, and ensures separate but consistent build environments.

 ### Activity
 Implement the build process as an automated system, so that builds can be executed repeatedly and consistently.
 The process should be reliable and not require developer intervention, further reducing the likelihood of human error.